 The media studies curriculum offers students the chance to develop investigative, critical-thinking and decision-making skills through consideration of issues that are important, real and relevant in the media-saturated world we live in.

 The aim of the subject is to enable media students to draw on their existing experience of the media and to develop their abilities to explore as well as to create media.

 Head of Department: Mrs L Fox

 What will students study?

 Students are offered a three year GCSE which is a level 2 qualification.

 GCSE (Eduqas exam board): this is aimed at students who enjoy analysing and using different kinds of media; they may be interested in working in the media industries.
 This course will help them to understand the layers of meaning in a product and how this meaning is constructed.
 It also encourages students to look at different groups of people to understand how they are stereotyped or represented in the media.
 We look at the historical context of the industries and investigate how audiences respond in different ways.
 The course also enables them to engage in a practical element as they are given a choice of 4 briefs (music videos, film marketing, television or magazines), and create their own media product which they have researched and planned.
 This is 30% of their final grade.

 A Level Media Studies encourages students to develop their appreciation and critical understanding of the media and its role in their daily lives and develop their practical and creative skills through opportunities for personal engagement and creativity.
 We encourage students to understand how to use media concepts and ideas to analyse media productions in various contexts.

 It particularly encourages students to gain a greater appreciation of the media through their own production work and to develop their own production skills.
-At A2 in particular, students are given the opportunity to research a topic which will then form the basis for their production, thus encouraging them to create productions informed by an awareness of contemporary media issues.
+At the end of the first year, students are given the opportunity to research an industry which will then form the basis for their production, thus encouraging them to create productions informed by an awareness of contemporary media issues.